ngageoint/hootenanny-rpms/docs/setup.md

   are supported).
 * The Linux user running the script can use `sudo` without a password.

+Note: The legacy scripts in [`shell`](./shell.md) can be used to build Hootenanny RPMs without Vagrant or `make`, but is reserved for resource-constrained environments.

 ## RPM Tools

 RPM tools (including `rpmbuild` and `rpmspec`) may be installed with: